Jennifer on My Mind

 Jennifer on My Mind is a 1971 American comedy-drama film based on the 1968 novel Heir by Roger L. Simon.
 It is directed by Noel Black from a screenplay by Erich Segal, stars Michael Brandon and Tippy Walker, and features Robert De Niro in a minor role.

 This is one of the many early-1970s films dealing with addiction following the explosion of recreational drug use in the 1960s.

-The premise of the film is centered on Macus Rottner and Jennifer Da Silva, two wealthy American young adults who meet and fall in love in Venice, Italy.
+The premise of the film is centered on Marcus Rottner and Jennifer Da Silva, two wealthy American young adults who meet and fall in love in Venice, Italy.
 With plenty of money and no real responsibilities or direction in life, the couple begins experimenting with illicit drugs.
 The film travels through a series of flashbacks showing their progression from marijuana to harder drugs as a result of their complex romantic entanglement.